 According to the U.S. Department of Homeland Security, only 20,000 of the eligible 30,000 LPRs became citizens in Massachusetts each of the last ten years.
 Each year, an estimated 10,000 LPRs in Massachusetts who are eligible to become U.S. citizens do not apply for citizenship.
 Currently, there are approximately 40,000 LPRs in Boston who are eligible to become U.S. citizens, but have not completed the process.
 The significant number of eligible persons not becoming U.S. citizens is at odds with the benefits of obtaining such status.
 Citizenship confers important rights, including eligibility for certain federal jobs, federal grants and scholarships, and other federal public benefits.
 But most importantly, citizenship helps build stronger, more united communities by encouraging civic participation, engagement, and a more representational government.
 Naturalized immigrants are voting in increasing numbers.

 At its frequent citizenship workshops, Project Citizenship assists eligible LPRs to complete citizenship applications.
 Project Citizenship provides screening, advice, legal guidance, referrals and materials needed to successfully complete the citizenship application.
 Project Citizenship also provides materials to help applicants pass their citizenship tests, and to later become fully integrated and engaged U.S. citizens.
-At these workshops, immigration lawyers, Board of Immigration Appeals (BIA) accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process
+At these workshops, immigration lawyers, Department of Justice (DOJ) accredited representatives, law students and other trained volunteers screen applicants for eligibility, make needed referrals and guide applicants through the entire application process